 In order to successfully prove your case and receive a settlement for your injuries, you’ll need to present adequate evidence.
 A claimant can work with an attorney to build their case, collect evidence, and present it to the courts in such a way that demonstrates the manufacturer’s liability.

 Some of the evidence you can use includes:

-- photos of the motorcycle;
+- Photos of the motorcycle.

-- the actual parts of the bike;
+- The actual defective parts of the bike.

-- product recall information.
+- Product recall information.

-How to File a Claim or Lawsuit against a Manufacturer
+How to File a Claim or Lawsuit Against a Manufacturer